 - The club was negligent in supervising, disciplining or training the employee.4

-Example: A strip club in Las Vegas receives complaints from some of the dancers that the bartender has been sexually harassing them.
-The club ignores the complaints and the bartender goes on to sexually assault one of the women.
+Example: A strip club receives complaints from some of the dancers that the bartender has been sexually harassing them.
+The club ignores the complaints, and the bartender goes on to sexually assault one of the women.
 Because the club was on notice of the bartender’s inappropriate sexual conduct, the club is most likely liable for the dancer’s injuries.

-Both federal and Nevada law make it illegal for businesses to discriminate based on gender, gender identity or sexual orientation.
+Both federal and Nevada laws make it illegal for businesses to discriminate based on gender, gender identity or sexual orientation.

-A Las Vegas nightclub might be liable for discriminating against a patron if it or an employee:
+A Las Vegas nightclub might be liable for discriminating against a patron if an employee:

-- Otherwise treats anyone differently than other patrons on the basis of gender, gender identity or sexual orientation, whether actual or perceived.5
+- Otherwise treats a patron differently than other patrons based on their actual or perceived gender, gender identity or sexual orientation.5

 - Medical bills,